 Article 39 registered with the Charity Commission in March 2016 and gained our first funding in July that year.
-Here is a summary of our main areas of impact in 2016/17.
+Here is a summary of our main impact to date.

 Defending children’s social care rights